 Welcome to my blog---an eyes-open, no-holds-barred exploration of life through the combined prism of mindfulness and metaphysics.
 A member of the Australian and New Zealand Mental Health Association, I lecture at the NSW Institute of Psychiatry to mental health workers.
-I am a Unitarian minister, lawyer, and exponent of Buddhism, New Thought, the teachings of J. Krishnamurti, and the realist philosophy of the Scottish-Australian philosopher John Anderson.
-Enjoy your visit to this site!
+I also work as a lawyer and minister.
+My interests include the psychology of religion, transformative ritual, healing, addiction recovery, the teachings of J. Krishnamurti, Buddhism, and John Anderson's realist philosophy.

 Wednesday, January 11, 2012